top of page

 Q. Is there an age limit for attending the retreat?

-A. One must be 18 years or older.
+A. All retreatants must be 18 years or older.
+Public events on the last day are open to everyone.

 bottom of page